Psychedelic Drug Laws in Mississippi

 Lesser amounts bring various fines and potential jail sentences as well.

-In addition, any compounds derived from or related to substances considered Schedule I, such as LSD, are also banned.
+In addition, any compounds derived from or related to Schedule I substances, such as LSD, are also banned.
 Therefore, 1P-LSD, AL-LAD, LSZ, and other similar lysergamide analogs are strictly prohibited.

 No, MDMA (ecstasy) is illegal in Mississippi.